40Digits/gulp-eta/README.md

 ***

 Eta is made to work inside of any framework.
-Start your project however you'd like; Rails, Express, Wordpress, etc. Then follow these steps.
+Start your project however you'd like; Rails, Express, WordPress, etc. Then follow these steps.

 ### 1. Install Gulp